christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 # Part 5: The Flavian Dynasty and the Creation of Christianity

-## Chapter 11: The Flavian Dynasty
+## Chapter 10: The Flavian Dynasty

 Vespasian’s father, Titus Flavius Sabinus, was a publicanus—a tax/financial contractor—and later became a moneylender/collector in Asia.
 He was the "honest tax collector".
 His father, Poppaeus Sabinus was the "Sabinus" in Josephus who stole the Jerusalem temple treasury.
 With this money he bought Senatorial rank in Rome.
 The Jewish Encyclopedia confirms a Sabinus—a Roman procurator and treasurer of Augustus—stole 400 talents from the Temple.
 The Flavian dynasty was literally founded on stolen Temple wealth.

-The conventional narrative is wrong—Vespasian was not born a Flavius but became one through his marriage to Flavia Domitilla and the later historians (Suetonius, Tacitus) back-projected the Flavian name onto his ancestry to legitimize the dynasty.
+The conventional narrative is wrong.
+Vespasian was not born a Flavius but became one through his marriage to Flavia Domitilla and the later historians (Suetonius, Tacitus) back-projected the Flavian name onto his ancestry to legitimize the dynasty.

 Vespasian was born in the Sabine region, near Reate.
 The Sabine territory was associated with the Vipsanii—the family of Marcus Vipsanius Agrippa, Augustus's son-in-law.
-Titus Flavius Sabinus's purchase of a villa from a defunct aristocratic family (the Vipsanii) was a way to claim Senatorial rank and he possibly even bought then their titles.
+Titus Flavius Sabinus's purchase of a villa from a defunct aristocratic family (the Vipsanii) was a way to claim Senatorial rank and he possibly even bought their titles.

-Their Pahlavi/Flavian, “Sabeanus”, -Pasiani/Parthian names and titles, and their entire genealogy, likely was purchased off of Marcus Vipsanius Agrippa. [^26]).
+Their Pahlavi/Flavian, “Sabeanus”, -Pasiani/Parthian names and titles, and their entire genealogy, could have been purchased off of Marcus Vipsanius Agrippa's family [^26]).

 Vespasian's mother is recorded as Vespasia Pollo.
 Pollio derives from Ptolemy, or Polemon.
 The hypocoristic (pet‑name) form of Ptolemy in Greek was Ptollion.
 In Latin, that became Pollio (the initial Pt‑ was simplified to P‑, as happened with many Greek loanwords).
 Ptolemy and Polemon are regional pronunciations of the same Dragon‑King title (Marcus Vipsanius Agrippa's eldest daughter was married to Asinius Pollio).
 In the Bible Ptollion was a leader of the Pharisees during the 1st century BCE.
 Vespasia Pollo was a secret descendant of Cleopatra and her brother-husband Ptolemy XIII Theos Philopator (aka Gaius Octavius (Emperor Augustus) aka Polemon I of Pontus).
 Also, their "Sabine" origins are a cover for their Bosporan roots: Suetonius, a Flavian court historian, claims the Flavian family was of "Sabine" origin.
 This was a lie.
 They were not Sabine; they were Sabi—priestly Dragon Kings from Scythian Sabi, which means "seven" (a sacred number) and is the root of Sabazios (the Thracian Zeus) and Sabaoth (Lord of Hosts).